SteveGilham/altcover/README.md

 #### *nix

-It is assumed that `mono` (version 6.0.x) and `dotnet` are on the `PATH` already, and everything is built from the command line, with your favourite editor used for coding.
+It is assumed that `mono` (version 6.4.x) and `dotnet` are on the `PATH` already, and everything is built from the command line, with your favourite editor used for coding.

-The real release version needs building on Windows to pick up the .NET 2.0 environment for the recorder assembly and its associated tests.

 ### Bootstrapping